 The zircon and titanium markets have favourable growth-demand trends over the long term, driven by urbanisation of emerging countries and a broad array of applications, including products used in everyday life.
 Supply is being restricted by mine closures, declining grades and depleting stockpiles.

 New projects are required to meet market demand.
-Development of the Company’s most advance projects, the Fungoni and Coburn mineral sands projects, is strategically timed to take advantage of the emerging zircon and titanium supply gap in the market.
+Development of the Company’s most advance projects, the Coburn and Fungoni mineral sands projects, is strategically timed to take advantage of the emerging zircon and titanium supply gap in the market.

 Strandline has recognized that the Tanzanian coastline represents a large gap in HMS resources between the countries of Mozambique and Kenya where several large to very large mines and resources have been previously discovered and developed.
 The Company holds a dominant tenement package along the Tanzanian coastline, approximately 350km of potential strike, which it is committed to systematically explore, and ultimately discover and develop a pipeline of quality projects.